Russia backs athletes wanting to take part in Winter Olympics

 - "Clean" Russian athletes can compete

-Last week the country was banned from taking part in February's Winter Olympics after the International Olympic Committee (IOC) found the country had engaged in "systemic manipulation" of anti-doping rule, though Russian athletes who can prove that they are clean will be "invited" to compete under the name "Olympic Athlete from Russia" (OAR).
+Last week Russia was banned from taking part in February's Winter Olympics after the International Olympic Committee (IOC) found the country had engaged in "systemic manipulation" of anti-doping rule, though Russian athletes who can prove they are clean will be "invited" to compete under the name "Olympic Athlete from Russia" (OAR).

-At a meeting on Tuesday in Moscow, attended by some of the country's top athletes and presidents of winter sports federations, the Russian Olympic Committee formalized it position.

-Following the IOC's decision on December 5, Russian President Vladimir Putin had said the country's athletes would not be told to boycott the Games, which will take place in PyeongChang from 9-15 February.
+Following the IOC's decision on December 5, Russian President Vladimir Putin said the country's athletes would not be told to boycott the Games, which will take place in PyeongChang from February 9-15.

+The Russian Olympic Committee said it was "united" and "supported" its athletes at a meeting in Moscow, attended by some of the country's top athletes and presidents of winter sports federations.

+"Everyone had the same opinion, we believe our athletes should go to South Korea and win medals for our country," said ROC president Alexander Zhukov, who has been suspended as a member of the IOC.

 More to follow.